sidd897/org-cv/doc/content/post/basic_config.md

 ```

 You can use org-modes hierarchical structure to describe your CV.
 To make a
-specific subtree an item describing an experience point (Job you have,
+specific subtree an item describing an experience point (Job you have, degree
-degree you pursued, etc.) you use the org properties drawer and with the
+you pursued, etc.) you use the org properties drawer and with the `:CV_ENV:
-`:CV_ENV: cventry` property.
-You should also include the `FROM` and `TO`
+cventry` property.
+You should also include the `FROM` and `TO` properties
-properties defining the span of the event, as `LOCATION` and `EMPLOYER`.
+defining the span of the entry, as well as `LOCATION` and `EMPLOYER`.

+Because work isn't everything we do, it is more meaningful to label differently
+the host of those other events like studies, events, certifications, etc.  Thus
+`HOST`, `ORGANIZATION`, `INSTITUTION`, `SCHOOL`, `EMPLOYER` or `EVENT`  are all
+equivalent and the first match in that order has precedence.

+`DATE` is a shortcut for `FROM` and `TO` when you have a single date in mind
+instead of a range.
+Both `FROM` and `TO` override `DATE`.

 ```org
 * Employement